cjdunteman/cjdunteman.com/_posts/2019-10-11-my-top-10-fiction-books.md

 ## Harry Potter and the Prisoner of Azkaban by J.K.
 Rowling

-## The Lion, The Witch, and The Wardrobe
+## The Lion, The Witch, and The Wardrobe by C.S.
+Lewis

 > There are two hard problems in Computer Science: cache invalidation and naming things.